garcilazor/Software_Supply_Chain_CTF/abandoned-dependencies-ctf/README.txt

 Part 1: Create a personal copy of the package that we will be adding malicious code to later (so that we don't modify the main copy and others can use it as well)
 -------------------------------------------------------------------------------------------------------
 - Get into the docker image and run it:
-    - docker run -it img
+    - docker run -it abandoned-dependencies

 - Clone this repo:
     - git clone https://github.com/huy26/password.git